How Async Works

 raise StopIteration

-Some of these languages go one step further and provide syntax sugaropen in new window to make working with iterators even nicer.
-Let's try rewriting our re-entrant function to take advantage of Python's yield keyword to construct an iterator for us.
+Some of these languages go one step further and provide syntax sugar to make working with iterators even nicer.
+Let's try rewriting our re-entrant function to take advantage of Python's yield

-Each time we attempt to retrieve the next item from the iterator, we will proceed to the next yield in our function, allowing us to take bite-sized chunks out of our process and giving ourselves the ability to execute multiple functions concurrently.
+in our function, allowing us to take bite-sized chunks out of our process and giving ourselves the ability to execute multiple functions concurrently.

 Most of this code is identical to the re-entrant functions code, with only the highlighted parts having changed.